rtfmp/rtfmp.github.io/_posts/2015-05-20-ESXi-partedUtil.md

     1 128 1048562549 251 0

-And this is disk with no partition
+And this is a disk with no partition

     ~ # partedUtil getptbl /vmfs/devices/disks/mpx.vmhba1:C0:T1:L0
     unknown